mamuz/MamuzContentManager/README.md

 ## Configuration

-This module is already configured out of the box, but you can overwrite it by adding an config file in `./config/autoload` directory.
+This module is already configured out of the box, but you can overwrite it by adding a config file in `./config/autoload` directory.
 For default configuration see [`module.config.php`](https://github.com/mamuz/MamuzContentManager/blob/master/config/module.config.php)